Acorns Review App 2019 – Is Acorns Worth It?

 It’s also perfect for college students, as a way to get themselves into the habit of saving and investing money early.
 The kickstart they get from the platform can set them up for a lifetime of saving and investing money.
 To top it off, students get four years with no account management fees when they register with an .edu email address.

 Click to start building wealth now:

 If you purchase an item for $3.27, the app rounds the purchase up to $4.00 even, then moves $.73 into your designated checking account.
 This is a process that is referred to as Round-Ups.

-Each time a Round-Up reaches $5, the money is transferred into your investment account.
-(Savings accounts are not used for this purpose, since federal law prohibits more than six outgoing transfers per month, and you’ll likely exceed that limit.)
+Each time a Round-Up reaches or exceeds $5, the money is transferred into your investment account.
+(Savings accounts should not be used for this purpose, since federal law prohibits more than six outgoing transfers per month and you’ll likely exceed that limit.)

 Acorns Found Money

 Acorns has several business partners who will contribute additional cash back to your investment account.
 That’s in addition to your normal Round-Ups.
 This can quickly up your savings and investment contributions.

 Partners include Walmart, Lyft, Groupon, Blue Apron, AirBNB, Dollar Shave Club and Direct TV, among others.
 You can determine exactly who the current business partners are once you sign up for the app, but note that theese occasionally change.